 In the post Bullish Q&A: What To Do About Your Awful Sexist, LGBT-Phobic “Friend”, I wrote, as advice to a woman who wished she had said something at the time when her friend made terrible comments:

 Since you let the chat go by without saying anything this time, send him a very short message that says something like, “Hey, last time we talked you said some things I found pretty troubling.
-Just so you know, I obviously think men and women can do the same parenting jobs (and regular jobs), and I support LGBT and gender nonconforming people.”
+Just so you know, I obviously think men and women can do the same parenting jobs (and regular jobs), and I support LGBT people.”

 He might just ignore it or reply “Sorry lol” (and change his opinion a little bit without mentioning it to you).
 Or he might want to talk about it.
 Or he might say something awful and then you defriend him.